wilkox/deidentifyr/README.md

 called with the argument `drop = FALSE`.
 You can also choose a different name for the ID column with `key = "name"`.

-The same values for each identifying column will always generate the same hash.
+The same identifying details will always generate the same hash.
 This means that a different data frame deidentified in the same way will have the same IDs for each patient.

 ``` r
 sexes <- sample(c("F", "M"), n, replace = T)